 Sound levels up to 60 dBA CNEL are considered compatible with outdoor areas of frequent use (patios, balconies, parks, swimming pools, etc.) in the Multifamily Residential land use category; sound levels up to 70 dBA CNEL are considered Conditionally Compatible with the use.
 The building structure must attenuate exterior noise in habitable rooms to 45 dBA CNEL or below to be considered consistent with the guidelines.
 Sound levels up to 65 dBA CNEL are considered Compatible with outdoor areas of frequent use in the Offices land use category; sound levels up to 75 dBA CNEL are considered Conditionally Compatible.
-The building structure must attenuate exterior noise in below.
+The building structure must attenuate exterior noise in offices to 50 dBA CNEL or below.